dhruvv-19/Wanderlust-travel-app/README.md

 - 🧭 Browse all travel listings
 - ➕ Create, update, and delete listings
-- 💬 Add and delete reviews
+- 💬 Add and delete reviews with star ratings
 - 🗺️ View detailed destination info
+- 🖼️ Upload and display images using Cloudinary
 - 🔐 Login/Signup system with Passport.js
 - 🛡️ Authorization for listings and reviews using custom middleware
 - 👤 Ownership-based access control